dhyutitewani/plant-project/README.md

 # Plant-Project

-## Basic application that allows the users enter and update information about their plants
+## Basic application that allows the students to enter and alter information about their plants <br>

-### The user has the option to create a profile and add information about the plants they have planted
+This helps the student monitor their plants and keep track of it's growth and requirements
+Attributes:
+-> Plant ID
+-> Volunteer Name
+-> Student ID
+-> Scientific plant name
+-> Location
+    -> Latitude
+    -> Longitude
+-> Common plant name
+-> Last Care date
+-> Pest and Diseases
+-> Notes?